-Similarly to most other foods, peanut butter can go bad, but it happens very rarely.
-Peanut butter can go bad if it’s been contaminated somehow.
+Similarly to most other foods, peanut butter can spoil, but it happens very rarely.
+It can go bad if it’s been contaminated somehow.
 If it wasn’t, you should still remember that it loses its taste with time.
 Keep in mind that its shelf life (the time when its quality is best) depends mostly on how you store it.
-If you store it well, you should be able to consume it before it even starts to change its flavor.
+If you store it properly, you should be able to consume it before it even starts to change its flavor.

 How To Store Peanut Butter

 Storing peanut butter is easy.
 The first thing you should remember is that the jar of peanut butter should always be closed with its lid when not in use.
 Peanut butter contains a lot of oils (and therefore fat), so oxygen can alter its taste.
 This process is called rancidification – oxygen degrades fat’s structure which changes the flavor and smell of the product.
 The longer you expose peanut butter to air, the poorer its taste will become.

 When it comes to unopened store-bought peanut butter, keep it in a cool, dark place, preferably in the pantry.
 After you’ve opened the container, you can still store it in the pantry if you plan to use the contents of the jar within a month or two.
 For prolonged storage keeping the opened peanut butter in the fridge is the better option.
 Opened peanut butter in room temperature slowly loses its flavor.
 When you transfer it to the fridge, the process continues, but it is slowed down significantly.
 The only downside of storing peanut butter in the refrigerator is that it becomes much firmer.
 And that means it doesn’t spread quickly and easily anymore.